Liz Truss to discuss Britons’ death sentences with Ukraine counterpart

 Aiden Aslin, 28, and Shaun Pinner, 48, were convicted in the self-proclaimed Donetsk People’s Republic.

-The Foreign Secretary will raise the case of two Britons sentenced to death for fighting Russian forces when she speaks with her Ukrainian counterpart on Friday.
+Foreign Secretary Liz Truss is to raise with her Ukrainian counterpart the case of two Britons sentenced to death for fighting Russian forces as the Government comes under pressure to ensure their release.

+The Cabinet minister will discuss the “sham judgment” issued by a Russian proxy court against Aiden Aslin, 28, and Shaun Pinner, 48, during a phone call with Dmytro Kuleba on Friday.

+Mr Aslin’s family urged Britain and Ukraine to “do everything in their power to have them returned to us safely, and soon” as they insisted the two men “are not, and never were, mercenaries”.

 “They are prisoners of war.
 This is a sham judgment with absolutely no legitimacy.